Twisted generating functions and the nearby Lagrangian conjecture: The doubling trick and generating functions of tube type

 where $\supp(\epsilon) \to M$ is proper. \end{dfn}

 Observe that, once we distinguish the coordinate $w$, the function $g$ is determined by $f$ via the formula

 and hence so is $\epsilon$.

 The obvious left and right actions of direct sum with non-degenerate quadratic forms $q:M \to \QQ_m$ do not preserve our notion of linearity at infinity because the support of $\epsilon$ fails to be proper when we multiply the domain by $\R^m$.
 So we define a modified version $\cdot \oplus_b q$ of the usual action $\cdot \oplus q$, which depends on an auxiliary function $b$ on $M$, and which compensates for this failure.
-We will need appropriate cut-off functions depending on $q\in \QQ$, provided by the following lemma.
+We will need appropriate cut-off functions.